Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/02-Forms-Templates.md

 Refactor the `calculator` and `calculator_results` routes to render a template.
 Any relevant variables should be included in a `context` dictionary as key-value pairs and passed to `render_template`.

+## Stretch Challenges

+**UPDATE 10/29:** The next challenge is no longer required, but I will leave it in as a stretch challenge.

 ### Compliments

 Take a look at the `compliments` route which displays a form to the user, located in `compliments_form.html`.
 The form contains: